Trees in Rockefeller State Park are outlined against a dark, moody sky.

 The Legend of Sleepy Hollow, Washington Irving

-Haunted houses, we have a few.
-Ghosts, spectres, a mysterious woman clad all in black, a woman dressed all in white wailing atop a cliff.
-Pirates and highway men.
-Ghost ships on the Hudson River, a Dutch goblin king living atop a local mountain.
+Here at Sleepy Hollow Country we dig deep into local archives to find haunted houses, churches and taverns; a mysterious woman clad all in black who terrorized the town and a ghostly woman dressed all in white wailing atop a cliff; pirates and highway men; ghost ships on the Hudson River; a Dutch goblin king living atop a local mountain.
 Unsolved murders.
 UFOs.
 Exploding mosquitoes.
-Yep, we’ve even had a plague exploding mosquitoes.
+Yep, we’ve even had a plague of exploding mosquitoes.

 “Certain it is, the place still continues under the sway of some witching power, that holds a spell over the minds of the good people, causing them to walk in a continual reverie.
 They are given to all kinds of marvelous beliefs; are subject to trances and visions; and frequently see strange sights, and hear music and voices in the air.”